yhzhang0128/egos-2000/README.md

     * process control block and system call interface
 * The **application layer** implements file system, shell and user commands.

-The definitions of `struct earth` and `struct grass` in [`egos.h`](library/egos.h) specify the layer interface.
+The definitions of `struct earth` and `struct grass` in header file [egos.h](library/egos.h) specify the layer interface.
-Please read [USAGES.md](USAGES.md) for running egos-2000 and the [instruction set manual](https://riscv.org/wp-content/uploads/2017/05/riscv-privileged-v1.10.pdf) for the privileged RISC-V ISA.
+Please read [USAGES.md](USAGES.md) for running egos-2000 and the [instruction set manual](https://riscv.org/wp-content/uploads/2017/05/riscv-privileged-v1.10.pdf) for the RISC-V privileged ISA.

 ## Acknowledgements